Environment (other)

 The blue color of ocean water is the result of sunlight absorption and scattering.
 Sunlight consists of different colors, and when it enters the ocean, water molecules selectively absorb longer-wavelength colors like red and orange, while blue is absorbed to a lesser extent.

 The remaining blue light is scattered by water molecules and particles in the ocean, with blue light being scattered more efficiently due to its shorter wavelength.
 This scattered and reflected blue light contributes to the overall perception of the ocean's blue color.
 Factors such as water depth, suspended particles, and sunlight angle can affect the shade of blue or even other colors in different locations.
+It should be noted that in some regions, the presence of algae or other microorganisms can give the water a greenish tint.

 Do not miss this other article where we explain what an aquatic ecosystem is, its characteristics, types, flora, and fauna.